dlk3/node-red-contrib-alexa-verifier/README.md

 If the incoming request passes the checks, the request will ba passed through unchanged to the next node in your flow.
 It will not contain a msg.statusCode property.

+## License

+This program is made available under the terms of the GNU General Public License.
+Please see the LICENSE file distributed with this progam or https://www.gnu.org/licenses/ for a copy of this license.